Mohammed Siraj: Franchise career

 In February 2017, he was bought by the Sunrisers Hyderabad team for the 2017 Indian Premier League (IPL) for 2.6 crores.
 In January 2018, he was bought by the Royal Challengers Bangalore in the 2018 IPL auction.

 On 21 October 2020, he became the first bowler in IPL history to bowl back to back maiden overs in a single match.

 In November 2024, he was bought by Gujarat Titans in the 2025 IPL Mega Auction for 12.25 Crores.

 Off the field

 Siraj was made an honorary Deputy Superintendent of Police in Hyderabad on 11 October 2024.

 In July 2025, Siraj launched his restaurant named Joharfa in Banjara Hills, Hyderabad.
-The establishment offers a menu featuring Mughlai, Persian, Arabian, and Chinese cuisines.